flashback2k14/jira-activities/README.md

 The fifth parameter is `--verbose`.
 To print out the program arguments.

 The sixed parameter is `--help`.
 To print out the help text.

+The seventh parameter is `--extend`.
+To print out the summary and the type of the ticket.

 ## Execution